-Led by health service researchers from Primary Care at the Faculty of Health: Medicine, Dentistry and Human Sciences, and supported by a grant from the National Institute for Health Research (NIHR) Public Health Research Programme, it will assess whether additional support via Health Trainers is effective in improving the health behaviours and wellbeing of people receiving community supervision.
+Led by health service researchers from Primary Care at the Faculty of Health, and supported by a grant from the National Institute for Health Research (NIHR) Public Health Research Programme, it will assess whether additional support via Health Trainers is effective in improving the health behaviours and wellbeing of people receiving community supervision.

 This trial offers the possibility of a new and cost-efficient way of engaging a group of people that are seldom reached and frequently have multiple and complex needs.
 Building health and wellbeing can have a wide range of additional benefits, including an improved chance of finding work or training, perhaps reduce offending and becoming more integrated into mainstream society.

 Health Trainer intervention